davidnene/tcript-ai-bot-frontend/README.md

 - Open terminal and run `npm install` to install the required packages
 - Run `npm start` to start the server
 - If successful, your deault browser will open a new tab with the UI running on `http://localhost:3000`
 - Walaah!!
-You can now upload your audio and experience the transcription magic!
+You can now upload your audio and experience the transcription magic!!

 ### **Live link**